 Alternatively you can make a regular commitment through our weekly envelope scheme and make a Gift Aid declaration.

-You can, of course, give through the collection at Sunday services.
+You can, of course, give using the card reader in church and through the collection at Sunday services.

 If you feel you would like to make a one-off donation to the work of the parish, or the Church or for some other particular purpose then please do contact the Vicar.

 Some people feel they would like to make provision in their Will for a legacy to the Church.
-If you would like to do this then please contact the Vicar.
+If you would like to do this then please contact the Parish Office.